Retirement plan fees: What you need to know

 There are three main components:

-- Investment expenses can make up the lion's share—about two-thirds of your costs in total.
-These fees include pay for the people who manage the mutual funds or other investments in your employer's plan; they may also go toward covering the plan's administrative expenses.
+- Investment expenses include pay for the people who manage the mutual funds or other investments in your employer's plan.
+These fees may also go toward covering the plan's administrative expenses.
 On the new disclosure, you'll see this fee broken out two ways – as a percentage of the money you have invested in that particular investment option, and as a dollar amount you pay for every $1,000 you have in the investment option.
 This is designed to allow you to compare investment expenses on an apples-to-apples basis.

 - Administrative costs are the second category.
 They include the cost of keeping plan records, providing you with statements, online access to your account information and advice you may have elected.

 - Transaction costs are the final category and include the price of borrowing money from the retirement plan and/or withdrawals.

 Since investment expenses may make up the majority of the plan fees and you can choose from among various investment options, it's important to understand why some have higher fees than others.

 Passive funds (like index funds) that adhere to a pre-selected basket of stocks will generally have lower fees than actively managed mutual funds that have installed a skilled individual (or team) to invest on your behalf.
 Moreover, the higher the risk profile of the managed fund, typically the higher the fees tend to be.

 So, stock funds generally have higher expense ratios than bond funds, and international funds generally cost more than domestic ones.
 None of this means you should abandon managed funds for passive ones or higher risk funds for lower risk ones.